wazuh/wazuh-documentation/source/pci-dss/active-response.rst

 Active response
 ===============

 Active response allows the execution of scripts whenever an event matches certain rules in your Wazuh ruleset.
-The actions executed could be a firewall block or drop, traffic shaping or throttling, account lockout, etc.
+The actions executed could be a firewall block or drop, traffic shaping or throttling, account lockout, among others.

 The active response module can help meet the following PCI DSS requirement: